As a writer, my vision is to emulate that which hymn writers have done for centuries.

 One such hymn writer was John Newton, born in 1725, who would write “Amazing Grace” and other hymns.
 He converted to Christianity while working on a slave ship.
 His hope as a Christian was to “restrain the worst excesses of the slave trade, “promoting the life of God in the soul” of both his crew and his African cargo.”
 (Christianity Today)

-I consider hymns to be gems of great value to the Christian faith, that have been relegated to the shadows, and although irreplaceable, essays have the ability to fill the void left to a generation unfamiliar with them.
+I consider hymns to be gems of great value to the Christian faith, that have been relegated to the shadows.
+Essays have the ability to fill the void left to a generation unfamiliar with them.
 My writing, on several occasions, will include verses penned by those hymn writers.

 My aspiration as a writer, incorporates this vision and the words of a German-Dutch spiritual writer named Thomas à Kempis (1379-1471), who said: